 Alquinta, Eduardo 'Gato' b.
 January 22, 1945 d.
-January 15, 2003 Chilean musician, singer, composer and leader of the folk group "Los Jaivas," Chile´s longest-surviving and most popular group that synthesized folk and rock.
+January 15, 2003 Folk Musician.
+He was the singer, songwriter and leader of the folk group "Los Jaivas," Chile´s longest-surviving and most popular group that synthesized folk and rock.
 They were one of the first groups to combining Latin American native music with electronic instruments.
-The Jaivas began in Vińa del Mar in 1963, and was founded by the brothers Gabriel, Claudio and Eduardo Parra, in addition to Eduardo Alquinta and Mario Mutis.
-They recorded several songs, as "Todos Juntos," which in 1996 was the...[Read More] (Bio by: José L Bernabé Tronchoni) Cementerio General de Santiago de Chile, Santiago, Santiago Metropolitan, Chile
+The Jaivas began in Viña del Mar in 1963, and was founded by the brothers Gabriel, Claudio and Eduardo Parra, in addition to Eduardo Alquinta and Mario Mutis.
+They recorded several songs, as "Todos Juntos," which in 1996 was...[Read More] (Bio by: José L Bernabé Tronchoni) Cementerio General de Santiago, Santiago, Santiago Metropolitan, Chile

 Arrau León, Claudio b.
 February 6, 1903 d.
 June 9, 1991 Musician.
 He is considered one of the most important pianists of the 20th Century.
 He offered his first concert at the age of 5.
 In 1991 he began his studies and a succesful career in Germany.
 He is considered a magnificent pianist of the works of Listz, Beethoven or Bhrams.
 In the long time of his life, he was awarded with the Hans Von Buelow Medal of Berlin Orchestra, La Legion d'Honneur in France, the Music Award of UNESCO, the Beethovenn Medal in New York and was named Doctor Honoris Causa...[Read More] (Bio by: José L Bernabé Tronchoni) Cementerio Municipal de Chillán, Chillan, Bio-Bio, Chile